govau/style-manual/content/capitals/body.md

 ### Government

-Capitalise the word government if you are using it as part of a formal title or abbreviated specific title.
+Capitalise the word 'government' if you are using it as part of a formal title or abbreviated specific title.

 If not, use lower case.